 Blended from Spanish and Mexican cuisine, Sazón refers to a colorful seasoned salt.
 The Puerto Rican Sazón Recipe is simple.
 The homemade Sazón seasoning mix includes achiote, coriander, garlic, and salt.

 Puerto Rican Adobo is another dry seasoning mix which is always used in every Puerto Rican dish.
-You can make your DIY Puerto Rican Adobo by blending salt, garlic powder, black pepper, oregano, and turmeric.
+You can make your DIY Puerto Rican Adobo by blending salt, garlic powder, black pepper, oregano, and other spices.

 Cuban Oregano, a succulent leafy herb, is also a key element in Puerto Rican cooking.